Margaret Lloyd George

 Dame Margaret Lloyd George (4 November 1864 – 20 January 1941) was a Welsh humanitarian and one of the first seven women magistrates appointed in Britain in 1919.
 She was the wife of Prime Minister David Lloyd George from 1888 until her death in 1941.

 Early life

-She was born on 4 November 1864 to Richard Owen, an elder of Capel Mawr of Criccieth, Caernarfonshire, a well-to-do Methodist farmer and valuer.
+Margaret Owen was born on 4 November 1864 to Richard Owen, an elder of Capel Mawr of Criccieth, Caernarfonshire, a well-to-do Methodist farmer and valuer.
 She was educated at Dr Williams' School for Girls, Dolgellau.

 Marriage and children

-On 1 January 1888, she married Lloyd George.
+On 24 January 1888, Owen married David Lloyd George while he was a solicitor in Porthmadog.
 Her father initially disapproved of him.
 They had five children: